Perhaps the single most impressively marketed travel rewards credit card is the Capital One Venture Card.

 So saying you earn 2x miles per dollar spent is sort of useless without context.
 They could also make each mile worth 0.1 cents each, and then claim the card offers 20x miles per dollar spent.

 Rather than viewing the Capital One Venture Card as a card which accrues double miles, I’d suggest thinking about it slightly differently.
-It’s essentially a 2% cash back card, with the catch that you can only redeem the cash back towards travel at that rate.
+If you’re using Purchase Eraser, it’s essentially a 2% cash back card, with the catch that you can only redeem the cash back towards travel at that rate.
+If you’re planning on transferring to partners, you’re basically getting 1.5x airline miles per dollar spent.
+And that’s actually a great return for everyday, un-bonused spend!
+But it’s important to note the distinction.

 If it’s cash back you’re after…